Harika-SVL/Git/notes.md

 ![Alt text](shots/71.JPG)

-* Now the chnages in the main branch to be merged into sprint branch, we have two ways to do this
+* Now the chnages in the main branch to be merged into sprint branch, we have two ways :

-1. Three way merge as follows (confusing approach)
+1. Three way merge (confusing approach)

 ![Alt text](shots/72.JPG)

-2. Rebase as follows (cleaner approach)
+2. Rebase (cleaner approach)

-* Rebase is useful for all the child branches but never rebase main/master from child as rebase rewrites history.
+* Rebase is useful for all the child branches but _**never rebase main/master from child**_ as rebase rewrites history.
-* To rebase we checkout sprint and rebase to main using (git rebase main) command
+* To rebase we checkout sprint and rebase to main using `git rebase main` command

 ![Alt text](shots/73.JPG)

 ![Alt text](shots/74.JPG)

 * Here arises a merge conflict, with the src/main.py
-* we open the file in notepad, edit with changes and now rebase again using (git rebase --continue) command
+* we open the file in notepad, edit with changes and now rebase again using `git rebase --continue` command

 ![Alt text](shots/75.JPG)